JohnBoyle-Net/PP2-Big-Fat-Quiz-2023/README.md

 ### Manual Test Cases and Results

-- The below tables detail the test cases that were used, the results and a cross-reference to the Feature ID that each test case exer
+- The below tables detail the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercises.

 ![image](https://user-images.githubusercontent.com/119696542/222733078-640c11ab-1d33-4145-b19d-4b0deb222fd8.png)